junxit/us-congress-bills-114/metadata.md

 - 2016-01-12 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-201.
 - 2016-01-12 — Committee on Indian Affairs.
 Reported by Senator Barrasso without amendment.
 With written report No. 114-201.
 - 2016-01-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 345.
+- 2016-04-25 — Amendment SA 3874 agreed to in Senate by Unanimous Consent.
+- 2016-04-25 — Amendment SA 3874 proposed by Senator McConnell for Senator Schatz. (consideration: CR S2423) In the nature of a substitute.
+- 2016-04-25 — Measure laid before Senate by unanimous consent. (consideration: CR S2423)
+- 2016-04-25 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-04-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-04-25 — Senate amendment agreed to: Amendment SA 3874 agreed to in Senate by Unanimous Consent.
+- 2016-04-25 — Senate amendment proposed (on the floor): Amendment SA 3874 proposed by Senator McConnell for Senator Schatz.(consideration: CR S2423)
+- 2016-04-25 — Senate amendment submitted